Shruthirdy/DOSPPONY/README.md

 Sprint 2 focused on extending our backend functionality to provide a more robust, dynamic, and transparent experience.
 Enhancements include full CRUD for campaigns, detailed donation tracking, and new features for media file management and interactive commenting.

 ---

-### New Functionalities Added in Sprint 2

-### ✨ Sprint 2 Features

-- Full **CRUD for Campaigns** with extended fields and real-time donation tracking
-- Enhanced **Donation Endpoints** for precise amount adjustments and status updates
-- **Media Files Management** – Endpoints to upload, list, and bulk delete media files for campaigns
-- **Comments System** – Endpoints to create, list, update, and delete comments on campaigns
-- Comprehensive **Unit Testing** for Users, Campaigns, Donations, Media Files, and Comments
-- Optimized **Query Performance** and improved logging & error handling across the backend API

----